forestryio/forestry.io/hugo/content/blog/why-we-created-a-git-backed-content-manager.md

 draft: true

 ---
-Version control systems are tools for managing software by tracking all changes that occur to the code.
+Software developers have long used Version Control Systems for tracking changes to code.
 Any code project will benefit greatly from using version control, and any developer worth her salt should be wary of a codebase that does not use version control.
 Version control makes it easy to monitor changes to code, track down bugs, and manage releases.

 Forestry’s content manager is supported by Git, one of the most popular version control systems available today.
 Forestry saves changes to your content by **committing these changes into your Git repository**.
 This is what we mean when we say Forestry is a **Git-backed content manager**.
 In this article, I will explore why using version control to manage your content can offer many of the same benefits as using it for your code.